alchemy-fullstack-js-fall-2018/hay-poll/README.md

 ##### Notes

 * react-router constants lie within `App.jsx`
+* functional container components lie in `/client/src/components/lib`
+* reusable dummy components lie in `/client/src/components/styles` (this are mostly mini UI components)
+* components that form the base of your content lie in `/client/src/components/styles` (some are static, some have state or are connected to the store)
 * using styled-components for CSS in JS
   * add `vscode-styled-components` in VS Code to get syntax highlighting
   * https://alligator.io/react/styled-components/